What you need to know before filing a Self Assessment tax return for 2018/19

 The registration deadline for returns relating to the 2018/19 tax year was 5 October 2018.
 If you missed this deadline, or miss any of the others in the process, speak to HMRC as soon as possible.
 You may still be fined but this shows good faith and can make the process less painful!

-When you’ve registered, you’ll receive a unique taxpayer reference number which you can use to sign up for HMRC’s online services.
+When you’ve registered, you’ll receive a unique taxpayer reference number.
+You can use to sign up for HMRC’s online services.
 After you’ve done this, HMRC will send you a PIN number in the post, which you can use to access the online services and file your return.

 Completing your return